Riparian forest

-A riparian forest or riparian woodland is a forested or wooded area of land adjacent to a body of water such as a river, stream, pond, lake, marshland, estuary, canal, sink or reservoir.
+A riparian forest or riparian woodland is a forested or wooded area of land adjacent to a body of water such as a river, stream, pond, lake, marshland, estuary, canal, sink, or reservoir.
+Due to the broad nature of the definition, riparian woodlands have a huge diversity of characteristics including but not limited to soil composition, microclimates, and vegetative structures.
+However, among the varied range and landscapes, one factor stays constant: a high rate of primary productivity.
+This makes riparian forests hugely important centers of nutrient recycling.

 Etymology

-The term riparian comes from the Latin word ripa, 'river bank'; technically it only refers to areas adjacent to flowing bodies of water such as rivers, streams, sloughs and estuaries.
+The term riparian comes from the Latin word ripa, 'river bank'; technically it refers only to areas adjacent to flowing bodies of water such as rivers, streams, sloughs and estuaries.
 However, the terms riparian forest and riparian zone have come to include areas adjacent to non-flowing bodies of water such as ponds, lakes, playas and reservoirs.

 Characteristics

 Riparian forests are subject to frequent inundation.

-Riparian forests help control sediment, reduce the damaging effects of flooding and aid in stabilizing stream banks.
+Riparian forests help control sediment, reduce the damaging effects of flooding, and aid in stabilizing stream banks.

 Riparian zones are transition zones between an upland terrestrial environment and an aquatic environment.
 Organisms found in this zone are adapted to periodic flooding.
 Many not only tolerate it, but require it in order to maintain health and complete their lifestyles.

+Invertebrate communities rely on riparian forests due to their unique characteristics.
+The constant process of flooding and drought allow for insect communities to flourish since alluvial depositions of nutrients and vital food sources like leaf litter due to their high rate of productivity.
+These aspects of Riparian forests make them hugely important in the life cycles of invertebrates like insects throughout the world.
+Decomposers, like the Lepidostoma unicolor, Which can be found in northwestern North America, rely on these external nutritional subsidies for food sources.
+Many decomposers are in their larval stage when they are in the streams or rivers along riparian forests.